Categorical perception: Discrimination

-The Whorf hypothesis
+Whorf hypothesis

 According to the Sapir–Whorf hypothesis (of which Lawrence's acquired similarity/distinctiveness effects would simply be a special case), language affects the way that people perceive the world.
 For example, colors are perceived categorically only because they happen to be named categorically: Our subdivisions of the spectrum are arbitrary, learned, and vary across cultures and languages.
 But Berlin & Kay (1969) suggested that this was not so: Not only do most cultures and languages subdivide and name the color spectrum the same way, but even for those who don't, the regions of compression and separation are the same.
 We all see blues as more alike and greens as more alike, with a fuzzy boundary in between, whether or not we have named the difference.
 This view has been challenged in a review article by Regier and Kay (2009) who discuss a distinction between the questions "1.
 Do color terms affect color perception?" and "2.
 Are color categories determined by largely arbitrary linguistic convention?".
-They report evidence that linguistic categories, stored in the left hemisphere of the brain for most people, do affect categorical perception but primarily in the right-eye visual field, and that this effect is eliminated with a concurrent verbal interference task.
+They report evidence that linguistic categories, stored in the left hemisphere of the brain for most people, do affect categorical perception but primarily in the right visual field, and that this effect is eliminated with a concurrent verbal interference task.

 Universalism, in contrasts to the Sapir-Whorf hypothesis, posits that perceptual categories are innate, and are unaffected by the language that one speaks.

 Support

 Support of the Sapir-Whorf hypothesis describes instances in which speakers of one language demonstrate categorical perception in a way that is different from speakers of another language.
 Examples of such evidence are provided below:

-Regier and Kay (2009) reported evidence that linguistic categories affect categorical perception primarily in the right-eye visual field.
-The right-eye visual field is controlled by the left hemisphere of the brain, which also controls language faculties.
+Regier and Kay (2009) reported evidence that linguistic categories affect categorical perception primarily in the right visual field.
+The right visual field is controlled by the left hemisphere of the brain, which also controls language faculties.
 Davidoff (2001) presented evidence that in color discrimination tasks, native English speakers discriminated more easily between color stimuli across a determined blue-green boundary than within the same side, but did not show categorical perception when given the same task with Berinmo "nol" and "wor"; Berinmo speakers performed oppositely.

 A popular theory in current research is "weak-Whorfianism,' which is the theory that although there is a strong universal component to perception, cultural differences still have an impact.
 For example, a 1998 study found that while there was evidence of universal perception of color between speakers of Setswana and English, there were also marked differences between the two language groups.